Daisy, the resident ostrich

 I also like to do DIY and gardening, I want to picture how everything will turn out.
 The garden is something that takes time, a house you can build in six months, but a garden takes at least six years to grow as you want it to be.
 We are always wondering how it’s going to turn out when it finally starts growing.

-Três Marias is a boutique rural hotel in Vila Nova de Milfontes, in Alentejo.
+Três Marias is a rural boutique hotel in Vila Nova de Milfontes, in Alentejo.

 Faro (FAO) – 162km